photo by Selina Whittaker Photography

 #1 Resize Your Images

-First and foremost, the surest way to increase your webpage loading time is by resizing your images for the web.
+First and foremost, the surest way to get your website to load faster is by resizing your images for the web.
 Too large of files slow down your website pages which 1.)
 Google hates and this can ultimately hurt your SEO, and 2.) people also hate and won’t stick around for your website to load – you can blame that second one on our culture’s need for instant gratification.
 Luckily for you, you can please both Google and people by compressing your file sizes for quick loading speeds through programs such as JPEGmini.
 By batch processing your images to a smaller file size, you will speed up your web pages’ load time which means people will not be leaving your site as quickly as before.
 They can easily and effortlessly peruse your website and check out the latest on your blog – hello, lower bounce rate!

 photo by Kristen Soileau Portraits